CGCookie/blender-addon-updater/README.md

 :warning: **Please [see this page on known issues](https://github.com/CGCookie/blender-addon-updater/issues?q=is%3Aissue+is%3Aopen+label%3A%22Known+Issue%22), including available workarounds**

 *Want to add this code to your addon?
 [See this tutorial here](http://theduckcow.com/2016/addon-updater-tutorial/)*

+This addon has been updated to work with both blender 2.7x and 2.8x simultaneously, see [this section below](https://github.com/CGCookie/blender-addon-updater#Blender-2.7-and-2.8).

 # Key Features